Video Overview: Bank On Yourself in a Nutshell

 Pamela, I thought the video was very concise – I made my husband (he is a little hesitant) sit and watch it, so I didn’t have to try to relay and translate.
 I am reading the book and then will schedule my appointment.
 I know that in 2011, economical havoc will reign.
 I am trying to figure out how to redirect and keep what we have saved – and pay myself!
 Thank you!

-Keep in mind that the Bank On Yourself Authorized Advisors are masters at helping you free up seed money to fund your policy.
+Keep in mind that the Bank On Yourself Professionals are masters at helping you free up seed money to fund your policy.

-When you request a free Bank On Yourself Analysis, you’ll get a referral to an advisor who can help you determine how a custom-tailored plan can help you reach both your short-term and long-term goals and dreams.
+When you request a free Bank On Yourself Analysis, you’ll get a referral to a Professionals who can help you determine how a custom-tailored plan can help you reach both your short-term and long-term goals and dreams.

 Insurance products have always intrigued me.
 I have insurance for one reason -if I die it goes to my family.
 I never considered it an investment in anything but “peace of mind”.
 Mutual funds, IRA’s, 401k’s and the like all have fees, tax consequences, and of course risk.
 All investments must have some inherit risk, even this one, I suppose, and some form of taxation.
 The “money in the mattress” scenario even has risk -fire, theft, loss, inflation, etc. So it is prudent to do “something” with your money.
 Your presentation is concise and the responses here appear real.
 I know I would have to read your book to fully understand this concept, and that is just a matter of buying a book.
 The “loan” aspect makes sense for purchases.
 But where is the potential tax liability in this type of investment as regards retirement?
 I’m sure there are many scenarios, so perhaps just an example of one, or a generality.
 Thanks.